Woodbury Village Water System

 Annual Drinking Water Information

-Woodbury Village is located along HWY 3A just north of Ainsworth Hot springs, and south of Kaslo.
+The Woodbury Village Water System is located on Woodbury Village Road along Highway 3A between Ainsworth Hot Springs and the Village of Kaslo.
 This system is in RDCK Electoral Area D.

 The source for this water system is Kootenay Lake.